learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

-# Grouping and Sorting
+# Grouping and Sorting Data

+## Objectives

-1. Understand the utility of grouping and sorting data stored in a database.
+1. Explain the importance of grouping and sorting data stored in a database
-2. Learn to group and sort data with the `GROUP BY()` and `ORDER BY()` keywords.
+2. Group and sort data with the `GROUP BY()` and `ORDER BY()` keywords
-3. Learn to craft advanced queries using aggregator functions along with sorting keywords and other conditional clauses.
+3. Craft advanced queries using aggregator functions along with sorting keywords and other conditional clauses

 ## Grouping and Sorting Data